Rickshaw Travel

 South Africa giraffe

-Today you will set off on a 4.5 hour drive to the airport where you will catch you domestic flight to Port Elizabeth.
+This morning you will have your final game drive and breakfast in the bush before being picked up and taken to the airport where you will catch you domestic flight to Port Elizabeth.
 On arrival in Port Elizabeth, you will collect your rental car and head to your relaxing guesthouse for the night.
 Located in the tranquil garden suburb of Walmer, your accommodation is the perfect stopover for a restful sleep and a refreshing morning dip in the swimming pool.

 Next, you will set off on a 2.5 hour scenic drive along the famous Garden Route, passing rolling hills and vast farmlands, followed by dramatic coastal cliffs and stunning views of the Indian Ocean as you get closer to Plettenberg Bay.
 This small holiday village is well-developed for tourists and is perfect for long walks along the wide sandy beaches.
 We’ve arranged a cosy guesthouse for you, conveniently located, that will be your home for the next two nights.
 The rooms are bright and modern, and the hosts are super friendly.
 Plus, from the terrace, you might even get the chance to spot dolphins or whales!

-Day 10 – Snorkelling with seals in the Robberg Nature Reserve
+Day 6 – Boat trip to the seals in the Robberg Nature Reserve

 The following morning, you will drive 45 minutes along the coast to ‘the heart of the Garden Route’ – Knysna.
 Your guesthouse is located on a hill, so you will wake up every morning with stunning views over the lagoon.
 But the absolute highlight of your stay?
 That is without a doubt the walk through the Featherbed Nature Reserve, across the water, where you will visit tomorrow.